 The mission of the travel program is to establish a competitive youth soccer program and promote passion for and knowledge of the game of soccer by developing youth soccer players through appropriate competitive level competition.
 We aim to develop higher level youth soccer players technically, tactically, mentally and physically while building self-esteem, confidence, sportsmanship and teamwork.
 We strive to develop an environment for each player that is fun, positive and educational.

-Vice President of Travel - is responsible for the overall management of the travel program.
+Director of Travel - is responsible for the overall management of the travel program.
 This includes;

 Insuring coaches understand and live up to mission/policy of the Club.

 Organizing and communicating schedules of all travel related activities including league registration, practice times, outside training, coaches meetings, etc.

 Representing the best interest of the club at league meetings.

 Working to improve the overall level of the travel program/teams performance

 Election process is as described in the Club By-Laws

 Election criteria- In addition to being given clearance to coach by EPYSA (i.e. a current disclosure form should be on file with the club), coaches will be selected based on past coaching experience, current coaching licenses, philosophy consistent with the club’s mission statement, references and feedback the club might already have received.